pydicom/pydicom/doc/guides/encoding/jpeg_2k.rst

 Bits Stored
 ...........
-The maximum supported *Bits Stored* value for encoding is ``24``, however the results for lossy compression are quite poor for more than 20-bits or so.
+The maximum supported *Bits Stored* value for encoding is ``24``, however the results for lossy compression are quite poor for more than ~20 bits.

 Examples